 - Choose University of Texas at Austin (Austin) as the institution to which you would like to apply.

 - In the type of application, choose the most appropriate option.

 - Scroll down to Natural Sciences section and select Data Science (MS in Data Science Online Program) option as the major.

 - Within 2-3 days of the submitting you will receive log-in instructions so that you can upload applicable required materials.
 Note: Sending paper copies of documents will significantly delay the processing of your application.

 2 Check your MyStatus Portal and upload applicable items

-See the guide for Program Requirements and Graduate and International Admissions Center Requirements.
+For remaining Program and Graduate and International Admissions Center Requirements download our guide.

 3 Send Test Scores